Archdiocese of Gorizia: Formation of the diocese

 The ecclesiastical province of Aquileia was subject to repeated troubles, both internal and external, due partly to the fact that the eastern dioceses of the province (Friuli and Istria) were politically subject to Austria, while the western dioceses (Veneto) were subject to the Venetian Republic.
 Both powers had repeated clashes with the Papacy in policy and administration.
 The War of the Austrian Succession (1740–1748) produced a crisis, since both Venice and the Papacy supported Charles Albert of Bavaria, while Austria supported Maria Theresa, daughter of Charles VI, Holy Roman Emperor.
 The Austrian government retaliated by sequestering all church benefices in its territories, which included those of Gorizia.
 At the conclusion of the war, both Austria and Venice demanded a resolution of the ecclesiastical problems.

 Pope Benedict, in letters of 29 November 1749 and 27 June 1750, invited the two parties to come to an agreement, while for the moment the present arrangements would remain in effect.
 On 6 April 1751, replies from Austria and Venice were presented to the pope, in the form of a convention between the parties, with the demand that the pope implement it.
 The patriarchate of Aquileia was abolished, as Article I of their convention required, and was replaced by two ecclesiastical provinces and two archbishoprics on equal footing: Udine and Gorizia.
 Benedict XIV granted the empress of Austria and her successors the right to nominate the archbishop of Gorizia, and the doge of Venice and his successors the right to nominate to a vacancy at Udine.
-The diocese of Trieste was transferred to the ecclesiastical province of Gorizia.
+The dioceses of Trieste, Como, Trento and Pedena (the suffragan dioceses of Aquileia outside the Venetian territory) were transferred to the new ecclesiastical province of Gorizia.

 In the bull "Sacrosanctae militantis" of 18 April 1752, Pope Benedict established a Chapter to administer the cathedral of The Holy Cross and S. Vitus in Gorizia.
 The Chapter was composed of three dignities and five canons.
 The dignities were: the Provost, who had the right to wear a mitre on ceremonial occasions; the Dean, who was also ex officio Provost of the collegiate church of S. Stefano; and the Primicerius, who was also ex officio abbot of Beligna.